Distributed Computation for Marginal Likelihood based Model Choice: Experiments

-\paragraph{Experiment 4: Sparse regression on a large genetic data set} We compare the performance of a linear regression model with a Laplace prior on a real genetic data set from the UK Biobank database.
-There are $N=132,353$ observations available.
-We consider model (1) with 50 and model (2) with 100 genetic variants in the human leukocyte antigen (HLA) region of chromosome 6 that are included as features in order to predict mean red cell volume (MCV).
+We compare the performance of a linear regression model with a Laplace prior on a real genetic data set from the UK Biobank database.
+There are $n=132,353$ observations available.
+We consider model 1 with 50 and model 2 with 100 genetic variants in the human leukocyte antigen (HLA) region of chromosome 6 that are included as features in order to predict mean red cell volume (MCV).
 Due to the Laplace prior the conditionally conjugate approach is not applicable.
-The Laplace prior enforces sparsity on the coefficients of the regression model.
-This experiments illustrates the potential to use distributed model choice in a nested setting.
-We face again a situation where sampling the posterior on the entire data set on a single core CPU is estimated to take more than 200 hours for model (2).
+We face again a situation where sampling the posterior on the entire data set on a single core CPU is estimated to take more than 200 hours for model 2.
 Using 20, 50 and 100 splits brings this computation time down to 10 hours, 2 hours and 1 hour.

 In order to assess the bias properly we decided to run our approximate method on a $10\%$ subset of the data where it is computationally feasible to analyse the whole subset and derive a reference value for the normalising constant.
-As the number of splits increases, the downward bias increases, but a consistent choice of the more likely model is still possible (see the left plot of Figure \ref{fig:hla} in the appendix).
+We see in Figure \ref{fig:hla} on the left side that a downward bias is present, but that we would choose consistently across subsets the right model for the $10\%$ subset of the full data set.
+When we use the full data set with $20$ to $100$ splits the right model is still chosen correctly in a given partition (see the right side of the same figure).
+We also see that model comparison becomes meaningless if different partitions are used to compare the model evidences.

 As illustrates Table \ref{tab:hla}, the error relative to the true value of the normalising constant ($\% \sqrt{\text{MSE}}$) stays small even when using $50$ splits and thus having only $265$ observations for the estimation of $100$ parameters.
 As the number of splits increases, the squared bias starts to dominate the error as illustrates the ratio $\text{Bias}^2/\text{Var}$ in Table \ref{tab:hla}.
-See also Figures \ref{fig:hla} and \ref{fig:error_hla_approx} in the appendix for a further error assessment.
-All in all, the error relative to the level of the quantity that we are trying to estimate stays rather small.
+The error relative to the level of the quantity that we are trying to estimate stays rather small.